-(i) NOTE: Do not pull and release the Stretch Release (SR) tapes from the display panel.
-Separation of the brackets from the display panel is not required.
+() NOTE: The display panel is preassembled with the display brackets as a single service part.
+Do not pull the Stretch Release (SR) tapes and separate the brackets from the display panel.

-Figure 73.
-Stretch Release tape
+Figure 56.
+Display panel

-- 1. Remove the six screws (M2.5x3) that secure the right and left display hinges to the display. - 2.
-Remove the two screws (M2x2.5) that secure the display panel to the display assembly. - () NOTE: When removing the display panel, disengage the display panel tabs from the display cover before flipping it over for removal.

-3. Lift the display panel from the display assembly starting from the hinges.

-- 4. Peel off the conductive tape on the display cable connector. - 5.
-Open the latch and disconnect the display cable from the connector on the display panel.
+- 1. Remove the two screws (M2.5x3) that secure the display panel to the display back cover. - 2.
+Lift the bottom edge of the display panel, slide the display panel downwards to release the display bracket from the slots at the top side of the display back cover. - 3.
+Rotate the display panel over. - 4.
+Peel the tape that secures the display cable to the display panel. - 5.
+Open the latch and disconnect the display cable from the connector on the display panel. - 6.
+Disconnect the G-sensor board cable from the connector (JSENTS1) on the G-sensor board (optional). - 7.
+Lift the display panel away from the display back cover.

-Installing the display panel (laptop)
+Installing the display panel